Basketball moves: Inbound pass

 The inbound pass or throw-in is used to restart play after the ball has gone out of bounds, after a successful field goal or free throw by the opposing team, or after a non-shooting foul.
 Throw-ins are difficult to defend against and so are not usually strongly contested except in the last few minutes of a close game.
 A long pass may be used if time is running out on the clock.

 Bounce pass

 The bounce pass is a fundamental and very effective passing technique.
 This pass consists of one player passing the ball to a teammate by bouncing the ball off the floor.
 Because the ball will be at ground level as it passes a defender, a successful bounce pass can easily result in a scoring assist because a bounce pass is harder for defenders to steal.
 Still, a bounce pass may be stolen due to its slower speed.
 A player must use their best judgment when they decide whether to make such a pass.

 Chest pass

-This pass is performed best by stepping towards your target with one foot, then throwing the ball out towards their chest with two hands while turning the hands over, ending with the thumbs pointing down.
+This pass is performed best if the player steps towards their target with one foot, then throws the ball out towards their chest with two hands while turning the hands over, ending with the thumbs pointing down.
 It is best used in an open court and on the perimeter.